ibm-cloud-docs/vpc/about-contract.md

 #### Images described by Pod descriptors
 {: #container-image-by-pod-descriptors}

-Container images described by Pod descriptors can be validated by RedHat Simple Signing.
+Container images that are described by Pod descriptors can be validated by Red Hat Simple Signing.

 If the image is referenced by a digest, the service allows its usage without additional checks.

 Images without a digest need a GPG key to be validated.
-The key is transferred in Base64 encoded binary format that can be created.
-For example:
+The key is transferred in a Base64 encoded binary format that can be created.
+See the following example:

 ```bash
 gpg -a --export ${KEY_ID}|base64 -w0